BatGap Logo

 Rick: It’s boring.

 David: Yeah, but there’s nothing you can learn from that, right?
-You can’t learn about Self unless you experience yourself.
+You can’t learn about the Self unless you experience yourself.
 And so if you express all these qualities of intelligence within it, then there’s that opportunity for consciousness to discover itself in all these little details.
 So consciousness, I mentioned earlier, how consciousness is aware of itself globally, but then it goes into each point, to become aware of a different perspective.

-David: Yeah, but it’s not even like… there’s no need for God to know itself that way, but there’s this quality of… because God already knows everything, it’s already all there.
-So there’s this quality of consciousness that arises from the Divine, then the consciousness wants to know itself.
-And then there’s a whole series of tiers to the process, and so each layer wants to unfold the next layer, and then there’s this going out into the creation, and then getting lost in it, and then finding your way back again.
+And then there’s a whole series of tiers to the process, and so each layer wants to unfold the next layer.
+Then there’s this going out into the creation, and then getting lost in it, and then finding your way back again.
 It’s kind of that whole story, the various…

-Rick: And as you know, some people regard creation as meaningless, mechanistic, cold, random, accidental, all kinds of words like that.
+Rick: And as you know, some people regard creation as meaningless, mechanistic, cold, random, accidental—all kinds of words like that.
 You and I, I don’t think, see it that way, nor would most of the people watching this.
 It seems to be pregnant with purpose of some sort, evolutionary purpose.

 Rick: Everywhere would even mean places that would be considered entirely inhospitable to life, such as the center of the sun.
 I mean, that is life as much as our liver.